FxGanangGH/order-summary-practice/README.md

 Practice project based on a pre-made design provided by https://www.frontendmentor.io/

-This is a page containing a rating component.
+This is a page containing an order summary component.